Connecting Infrared Surface Brightness Fluctuation Distances to Type Ia Supernova Hosts: Testing the Top Rung of the Distance Ladder: Data

 There have been several light curve ``fitters'' developed since the original luminosity-light curve shape relation was identified including $\Delta m_{15}(B)$ \citep{hamuy96}, MLCS \citep{rpk96}, MLCS2k2 \citep{jha07}, SALT \citep{guy05}, and SNooPy \citep{burns11}.
 The Spectral Adaptive Light Curve Template-2 \citep[SALT2;][]{guy07} is an improvement on the original SALT algorithm and has been recently revised \citep[e.g.][]{taylor21}.

-We used the publicly available \snia\ light curve data described by \citet{pantheon+1} and \citet[][e.g. Pantheon+]{pantheon+2} that employed a retrained SALT2 algorithm and bias corrections estimated using simulations implemented through the SNANA software package \citep{kessler09}.
-SALT2 estimates a light curve shape parameter, $x1$, called the stretch, and a color parameter, $c$. \snia\ luminosities are corrected to a fiducial light curve through a stretch correlation, $\alpha$, and a color correlation, $\beta$ \citep{tripp98}.
+SALT2 is an empirical model of the spectral evolution of \snia .
+The model is trained using a large set of supernova spectra and light curves that define a ``surface'' in wavelength, phase and, flux \citep{mosher14}.
+The surface is a time-varying spectral energy distribution (SED) that is convolved with redshifted filter transmission functions to generate photometric models.
+The model photometry is used to fit observed \snia\ light curves and extract stretch $x1$, color $c$, and peak magnitude, $m_B$ estimates.
+These parameters represent the best fit model of the rest-frame light curve observed in a standard $B$ filter. \snia\ luminosities are corrected to a fiducial light curve through a stretch correlation, $\alpha$, and a color correlation, $\beta$ \citep{tripp98}.
 This form of SNIa distance estimation is often called the Tripp Relation.
 The \snia\ distance modulus, $\mu$, is then

-where $m_B$ is a parameter that represents the observed peak magnitude of the \snia\ and $M_B$ is the absolute peak magnitude of the fiducial light curve.
-The final term, $\delta_{bias}$, is a bias correction based on SNANA simulations and it is described by \citet{pantheon+1}.
+where $m_B$ is a parameter that represents the observed peak magnitude of the \snia\ and $M_B$ is the absolute peak magnitude of the fiducial light curve defined at $x1=0$ and $c=0$.
+The final term, $\delta_{bias}$, is a multi-dimensional bias correction based on SNANA simulations and it is described by \citet{pantheon+1}.